What Tax Returns Must The Executor File?

 Estate Income Tax (State and Federal)

-You can use a calendar year or a different fiscal year for the estate's income taxes.
+You can use a calendar year or a different fiscal year for the estate’s income taxes.
 For example, you might open a probate case in October and close it in August of the following year.
-To avoid filing two returns (one for each calendar year in which the estate was open and received income), you could use a fiscal year of October to October.
-Then just one return would be required, and it would be due four months after the end of the fiscal year.
+To avoid filing two returns (one for each calendar year in which the estate was open and received income), you could use a fiscal year of October through September.
+Then, just one return would be required, due four months after the end of the fiscal year.

 Federal Estate Tax

-Only if the deceased person left a very large amount of property—worth more than $13.61 million, for deaths in 2024—will you need to file a federal estate tax return.
-You'll definitely need expert help in preparing the federal estate tax return, which is due nine months after the death.
+Only if the deceased person left a very large amount of property—worth more than $15 million, for deaths in 2026—will you need to file a federal estate tax return.
+You’ll definitely need expert help in preparing the federal estate tax return, which is due nine months after the death.

 State Estate Tax